How to get pip for deafness

 4. Hearing and interpreting auditory information: Difficulties identifying and understanding verbal information from a range of sources, including in difficult or complex situations.

-See also How to get pen out of carpet
+See also How to remove hedges

 If you experience difficulties in any of the above areas due to your hearing impairment, PIP may be available to provide you with financial assistance and support to manage your disability.
 It is important to note that the severity and impact of these difficulties will be assessed through a PIP claim process which includes completing a detailed application form and attending a face-to-face assessment.